vegaprotocol/specs/protocol/0028-GOVE-governance.md

 ##### APIs

-- Governance transfer proposal and all associated data are returned via the governance APIs (<a name="0028-GOVE-074" href="#0028-GOVE-074">0028-GOVE-074</a>)
+- Governance initiated transfer proposal and all associated data are returned via the governance APIs (<a name="0028-GOVE-074" href="#0028-GOVE-074">0028-GOVE-074</a>)

 ##### Transfer proposal submission validation